Hardmath123/hardmath123.github.io/content/hilbert.md

 "Need I remind you that I am the Chief Warlock of the Wizengamot?"

-"You need not," seethed a very reluctant goblin, adding (under his breath) "Albus Dumbledore pulling rank--what is the world coming to?"
+"You need not," seethed a very reluctant goblin, adding (under his breath) "Albus Dumbledore pulling rank---what is the world coming to?"

 "Very well then. *Presto-incremento!*" For a sliver of a second, Vault 713 of the Gringotts Bank glowed a pale electric blue.
 Then, with a gentle rumble, the